East Bernstadt, Kentucky

 East Bernstadt is a census-designated place (CDP) and coal town in Laurel County, Kentucky, United States.
-The population was 716 at the 2010 census, down from 774 at the 2000 census.
+As of the 2020 census, East Bernstadt had a population of 809.

 Geography

 East Bernstadt is located in northern Laurel County.
 U.S. Route 25 passes just to the southwest of the community, leading southeast 4 mi to London, the county seat, and northwest 12 mi to Livingston.
 Interstate 75 also passes to the southwest of East Bernstadt, but without any direct access, the closest being from the Hal Rogers Parkway in London.

 According to the United States Census Bureau, the East Bernstadt CDP has a total area of 5.5 km2, of which 0.03 sqkm, or 0.46%, are water.

 Tornado

 During the evening of March 2, 2012, tornado that was rated EF-2 intensity by the National Weather Service (NWS) survey struck the community.

-The tornado touched down at approximately 7:05pm EST about 4.3 mi west of East Bernstadt and traveled for 6.3 mi before lifting about 3.6 mi north-northeast of East Bernstadt at approximately 7:12pm EST.
+The tornado touched down at approximately 7:05pm EST about 4.3 mi west of East Bernstadt and traveled for 6.3 mi before lifting about 3.6 mi north-northeast of East Bernstadt at approximately 7:12pm EST. The tornado was approximately 310 yards wide and killed six people.

-The tornado was approximately 310 yards wide and killed six people.
-It took the home of Mike and Brenda Eversole along with his semi truck and trailer and all their belongings.
-He and family were in their home when this took place.
-The only thing that saved their life was the home slamming in the semi and turning it over.
-That impact slowed the part of their home stopping it from going through the woods with the rest of it.
-If it had not been there, four more deaths would have been on the total.

 The tornado appears to have been the strongest near location 1, with estimated sustained winds of 125 mph.
 This is also roughly the area in which several homes were heavily damaged or destroyed, and where the five fatalities took place.

 This tornado was just one of many associated with the outbreak that took place across the Ohio and Tennessee Valley region on Friday, March 2, 2012.